 Stephen Clancy teaches in the Art History Department, and has developed a course in Jewish Studies entitled "Muslims, Jews, and Christians in Medieval Spain."
 This 300-level course explores the rich artistic and architectural interactions between Jewish, Islamic, and Christian cultures at a time when flourishing Jewish communities lived under both Islamic and Christian rulers, resulting in a unique mixture of visual traditions in Jewish cultural production.

-During the spring 2010 semester Prof. Clancy will be a Visiting Fellow at the Australian National University's Research School of Humanities, pursuing a project entitled "Visualizing the Self and Others: Muslins, Jews, and Christians in Medieval Iberia," which will explore the specific ways in which Jewish, Islamic, and Christian cultures visualized and rationalized their relations with others, with a particular focus on the intersection between resistance and appropriation in medieval Iberian visual culture.
+During the spring 2010 semester Prof. Clancy was a Visiting Fellow at the Australian National University's Research School of Humanities, pursuing a project entitled "Visualizing the Self and Others: Muslins, Jews, and Christians in Medieval Iberia," which explored the specific ways in which Jewish, Islamic, and Christian cultures visualized and rationalized their relations with others, with a particular focus on the intersection between resistance and appropriation in medieval Iberian visual culture.